belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` status page sB

 `RPE` This kind of transparency is actually crucial.
 Look at the mess Equifax did in the US by *not* communicating immediatly about their breach.

-They have endangered millions of people credit rating and the fact that the breach was hidden, did not end up helping it resolve it quickly.
+`DPL` They have endangered millions of people credit rating and the fact that the breach was hidden, did not end up helping it resolve it quickly.

-`DPL` The question is not if you are hacked but when you are hacked.
+`RPE` In short, The question is not if you are hacked but when you are hacked.

-`RPE` Likel fire fighter, who are contiunously training to fight fire, your team needs to be ready to actively face an attack.
+`DPL` Like fire fighter, who are contiunously training to fight fire, your team needs to be ready to actively face an attack.

-`DPL` Yes, but one can be ready ?

 `RPE` Like a fire in a building you want to have smoking detector and fireproof door.

 (ping pong)

-`DPL` Which translate, in IT terms, in solution like IDS, SE Linux, and its Java counter part, the infamous Security Manager!
+`DPL` Which translate, in IT terms, in solution like IDS / SE Linux ...

-`RPE` (Satan), an IDS which like a smoke detector , will allow to you know if you are being attacked
-      (SELinux), which is your best line of defense against a breach - it will ensure the hacked has very limited option from the point of penetration
-      (Security Manager) exactly the same as a SELinux, but on the JVM level - who here is NOT using the security manager ?
+`RPE` ... and its Java counter part, the infamous Security Manager!
+That everbody here is using right ?

 `DPL` container security

+(pause)

-`RPE` OK, so time to wrap up - what did we talk about during all this time.
+`RPE` OK, so time to wrap up - what did we ramble about for the last twenty minutes.....

 Conclusion: 22mn
 ==========